corinnt/journal-diversity/README.md

 Current functionality: Maps locations of institutions with which Gesta-published authors are affiliated.

+Note: Script can easily be generalized to other journals, but Gesta is the motivating example.

 ### Use Instructions

 After cloning, add the following function which returns your email address to `mailto.py`.